One World Trade Center: Original building (1971–2001)

 The construction of the original World Trade Center was conceived as an urban renewal project and spearheaded by David Rockefeller.
 The project was intended to help revitalize Lower Manhattan.
-The project was planned by the Port Authority of New York and New Jersey, which hired architect Minoru Yamasaki.
+The project was planned by the Port Authority of New York and New Jersey (PANYNJ), which hired architect Minoru Yamasaki.
 The twin towers at 1 and 2 World Trade Center were designed as framed tube structures, giving tenants open floor plans, unobstructed by columns or walls.
 One World Trade Center was the North Tower, and Two World Trade Center was the South Tower.
 Each tower was over 1350 ft high, and occupied about 1 acre of the total 16 acre of the site's land.
 Of the 110 stories in each tower, 8 were set aside as mechanical floors.
 All the remaining floors were open for tenants.
 Each floor of the tower had 40000 sqft of available space.
-The North and South tower had 3800000 sqft of total office space.
+The North and South towers had 3800000 sqft of total office space.

 Construction of the North Tower began in August 1966; extensive use of prefabricated components sped up the construction process.
 The first tenants moved into the North Tower in October 1971.
 At the time, the original One World Trade Center became the tallest building in the world, at 1368 ft tall.
 After a 360 ft-tall antenna was installed in 1978, the highest point of the North Tower reached 1728 ft.
 In the 1970s, four other low-level buildings were built as part of the World Trade Center complex.
 A seventh building was built in the mid-1980s.
 The entire complex of seven buildings had a combined total of 13400000 sqft of office space.

 At 8:46 a.m.
 (EDT) on September 11, 2001, five hijackers affiliated with al-Qaeda crashed American Airlines Flight 11 into the northern facade of the North Tower.
 After burning for 102 minutes, the North Tower collapsed due to structural failure at 10:28 a.m.
 (EDT).
 When the North Tower collapsed, debris fell on the nearby 7 World Trade Center, which caught fire and collapsed at 5:21 p.m.
 (EDT).
 Together with a simultaneous attack on the Pentagon in Arlington, Virginia, and a passenger revolt that resulted in a plane crash in Shanksville, Pennsylvania, the attacks resulted in the deaths of 2,996 people (2,507 civilians, 343 firefighters, 72 law enforcement officers, 55 military personnel, and the 19 hijackers).